Wasfi Tal: Early life

 Wasfi Tal (right) with his father Mustafa Wahbi Tal during mid 1930s.
 His father is often described as Jordan's most prominent poet.

 Tal was born in Arapgir, Turkey to prominent Jordanian poet Mustafa Wahbi Tal and Kurdish mother Munifa Baban.
 Sources differ with reference to the place and date of birth of Wasfi Tal.
 Some sources mention that he was born in 1919 in Arapqir.
 Other sources mention that Tal was born in 1920 He moved to Irbid, Transjordan with his mother at the age of five.

 Tal obtained his elementary education in Jordan.
 He moved to Al-Salt in 1936 when he was 16 to go to the only public high school in Jordan at the time.
 As a student he founded a secret student organization called the "Black Hand" whose goal was to promote a more aggressive stance against Zionism.
 During his time as a student he and several students in the "black hand" were arrested after bombing Al-Salt mayor's mansion.
 Due to his family influence and the fact no one was hurt in the bombing he was released a few days later and allowed to finish his education.
-He later continued his education at the American University of Beirut in Lebanon.
+He later continued his education at the American University of Beirut in Lebanon where he studied philosophy and sciences.

 Career

+Tal was a teacher in Karak.
 He joined the British Army in Mandatory Palestine after being trained in a British-run military academy, and joined the irregular Arab Liberation Army to fight against Israel during the 1948 Arab–Israeli War.
 Due to his experience in the British army, he started off with the rank of captain.
 After the Arab Liberation Army was dissolved in 1948, his unit was reassigned to the Syrian Army for the remainder of the war under the new name Yarmuk Forces.
 By May 1949, he had risen to the rank of major.